8.3 Million Against John Cochran VA Hospital in St. Louis, MO

 Dirk’s story is tragic, but more than that, it was more likely than not– avoidable.
 When Dirk was 43, he had a cardiac stent inserted at Cochran VA Hospital in February of 2009 after complaining of chest pain.
 What started out as a routine procedure to have a stent inserted has left Dirk paralyzed and with severe brain damage.
 Soon following the routine procedure, he developed swelling and bleeding at the surgical site in his upper right thigh.
 After a week, he was readmitted to Cochran and had surgery to repair an artery at the wound site where an infection was discovered.

-Dirk’s attorney, David Damick, alleged there was an unnecessary delay of several days before a corrective surgery was performed, and that surgeons improperly used infected tissue to patch the artery.
-According to the suit, further negligence by the Cochran medial team led to significant blood loss causing severe brain injury.
-Dirk, a father of three is not paralyzed and mostly noncommunicative.
+Dirk’s attorney, David Damick, alleged there was an unnecessary delay of several days before a corrective surgery was performed and that surgeons improperly used infected tissue to patch the artery.
+According to the suit, further negligence by the Cochran medical team led to significant blood loss causing severe brain injury.
+Dirk, a father of three, is not paralyzed and mostly noncommunicative.

-A two-day trial resulted in Dirk being awarded $6.8 million, and his wife, his primary caregiver being awarded $1.5 million.
+A two-day trial resulted in Dirk being awarded $6.8 million and his wife, his primary caregiver, being awarded $1.5 million.
 “She did a good job of raising her kids.
-She is now raising a child who is her husband, who will never grow up”, said Askew’s attorney David Damick, “Sometime he is very depressed when he realizes what he can’t do”.
+She is now raising a child who is her husband, who will never grow up”, said Askew’s attorney David Damick, “Sometimes he is very depressed when he realizes what he can’t do.”
 Damick said the Askews are hoping to move from their south St. Louis home they share with their daughter to a wheelchair-accessible home.
-“If the government pays it will enable them after more than four years to get the care that Dirk needs and a little bit of relief for his wife,” said Damick.
+“If the government pays, it will enable them after more than four years to get the care that Dirk needs and a little bit of relief for his wife,” said Damick.

 A nurse in Cochran’s intensive care unit was banned from treating patients after injecting one patient with a potentially lethal dose of the painkiller fentanyl and other “egregious acts resulting in death or near death in patients” in 2010, according to a report from VA Office of Inspector General.